swanky-rt/Student-Navigator/assignment-7/README.md

   > * Quick Books
 * `clean_decision`: **Yes**

-Explanation: the clean résumé actually had “QuickBooks,” which is a tool/technical skill, so the model answered correctly.
+Explanation: the clean resume actually had “QuickBooks,” which is a tool/technical skill, so the model answered correctly.

 ---